njeleniauskas/audio-player/readme.md

 # Audio Player
-A buffer-based audio application using the JavaScript Audio API and JS Modules.
+A buffer-based audio application using the Web Audio API and JS Modules.

 <br>